 Other drivers with 25 or more starts include Michael German, Russell Berry, Bill Martin, Ty Spearman (31), Scott Dunlap, Tim Bills (30), Matt Eddy (28), Darrell Hamlin (26), and Jeremy Adams (25).

 Hard Luck Award

 Awarded to the driver that ran into some bad luck this past season, and their season didn’t go the way it could have.

 Tim Bills – Early on in the season, Tim was often running up front, but there were plenty of races where Tim got knocked out early while having a good car.
 Tim started hitting his groove mid-season, picking up a number of wins and poles, and put himself in a position to pick up back-to-back Street Stock titles.
 But once again some bad luck struck when some personal health issues prevented him from running the final week of the season, handing over the championship to another driver.
 While personal health is always more important than this league, if it wasn’t for some tough luck Tim would have another championship to his name, and we expect him to be in contention for another one very soon.

 Lucky Dog Award

-Awarded to the driver that had some good luck on their side this past season, and made the most of it with some good finishes.
+Awarded to the driver that had some good luck on their side this past season.

 Most Improved Driver Award